 Historical data have shown that mercury, PCBs, and isotopes of uranium are present at detectable levels in sediment.
 Therefore, as a best management practice, the Y-12 Complex maintains an annual sampling program to determine whether these constituents are accumulating in the sediments of East Fork Poplar Creek and Bear Creek as a result of Y-12 Complex discharges.
-Results of the most recent monitoring activity are water quality criteria at the Y-12 Complex, 2002
+Results of the most recent monitoring activity are given in Table 6.14.
+The monitoring results indicate that the radiological levels including isotopes of uranium and thorium have not significantly changed.
+The mercury level increased this year at the Station 17 site, but this finding is based on only one result.